|

 The CPAP draw will depend on the CPAP make & model as well as the

-around 50 watts via an inverter which means an approx. 5 amp draw on
+around 50watts via an inverter which means an approx. 5amp 12volt draw

-the 12 volt battery.
-That is for every hour it runs, it uses 5 amps
+the battery.
+For every hour the CPAP runs, it uses 5amps from the

 alternator charging